ronaldtorres/website/_posts/2019-02-17-xcodeproj.md

 );
 {% endhighlight %}

 > The example above is from a project generated by the SPM.
-SPM has its own convention for naming those UUIDs, which doesn’t match Xcode’s default.
+SPM has its own convention for naming UUIDs, which doesn’t match Xcode’s default.

 For projects like SPM or Tuist, which leverage project generation, it’s crucial to **generate the UUIDs deterministically**.
 In other words, every time a project is generated, its objects always get the same UUIDs.
 Otherwise, Xcode and its build system would invalidate the cache and cause builds to start from a clean state. `xcodeproj` uses the object attributes and the attributes of its parents to make the generated id deterministic.
-Moreover, the format is more aligned with the formt that Xcode uses.
+Moreover, the format is better aligned with the one that Xcode uses.

 ## An undocumented format

 Conversely to Android applications that are built using Gradle, a build system that is extensively documented, the format of Xcode projects lacks documentation.
-Apple expects Xcode to be the interface to the projects, consequently they barely put effort into documenting the format or making it more declarative and git-friendly.
+Apple expects Xcode to be the interface to the projects, consequently they barely put effort into documenting the project structure or making it more declarative and git-friendly.

-So if the format is not documented, how were were we able to develop a Swift library that works as an alternative interface to the projects?
+So if the format is not documented, how were we able to develop a Swift library that works as an alternative interface to the projects?
 First and foremost, thanks of the pioneering work that the wonderful [CocoaPods](https://cocoapods.org) team did in that area.
 They developed the first ever library to read, update and write Xcode projects, [xcodeproj](https://github.com/cocoapods/xcodeproj).
 The library is written in Ruby and is a core component of CocoaPods.

 The work of understanding the project pretty much consists on reverse-engineering how Xcode maps actions to changes into the project files.
 To give you an example, let's say that we'd like to understand how the linking of a new library reflects on the project files.